 Brokenness is obvious.
 Maybe you’ve experienced the death of a loved one, a personal failing, a dashed hope, or a besetting sin that you can’t seem to conquer.
 Broken family relationships, tangled finances, job loss, physical pain – the list can go on.

 The joyful sounds of the season may be more than you can bear.
-You might even wonder if you could possibly somehow skip this Christmas.
+You might even wonder if you could somehow skip this Christmas.

 Have you heard this Christmas song?

-O come, all you unfaithful
+O come, all you unfaithful Come, weak and unstable Come, know you are not alone

-There is no need to run
+O come, guilty and hiding ones There is no need to run See what your God has done

 Songwriters: Bob Kauflin / Lisa Clow